About

 >> RELIGIOUS EDUCATION

-We implement the Coventry and Warwickshire agreed syllabus for Religious Education as the basis for our curriculum.Ā Religious Education is generally taught on a weekly basis, but is sometimes delivered through a class topic or as a whole-school RE day.
-Teachers may develop their own key questions linked to the themes in the syllabus, allowing links with other subject areas where appropriate.
-All religions and their communities are treated with respect and sensitivity.
-We value the links which are made between home, school and a faith community.Ā Visits to places of worship, and visitors representing different religions provide a variety of first-hand experiences for our children, to spark their interest and relate new learning to their own experience.
+We implement the Coventry and Warwickshire agreed syllabus for Religious Education as the comprehensive basis for our curriculum.
+Religious Education is generally taught on a weekly basis, though it is sometimes delivered effectively through cross-curricular class topics or as a focused, whole-school RE day.
+Our educators craft their own key questions, carefully linked to the themes in the syllabus, allowing for relevant and enriching connections with other subject areas where appropriate.

-The impact of our learning in RE is that through this, Griffins are able to make links between their own lives and those of other in their community and the wider world.
-They develop an understanding of other cultures and way of life.
-As a result, children show high levels of self-awareness and model respect and empathy for others.
+The impactful result of our learning in RE is that all Griffins are empowered to make meaningful connections between their own lives and the lives of others within their immediate community and the broader world.
+This journey cultivates a profound understanding of diverse cultures and varied ways of life.
+Ultimately, our children demonstrate high levels of self-awareness and consistently model respect, tolerance, and empathy for all individuals, preparing them to be inclusive and engaged global citizens.

 RE Ambassadors